ibizaman/elmboard/README.md

 * Add composable graph elements.
 * Add builds graph element representing job builds.
 * Make it pretty with some styling [in progress].
+* Robust import system for dashboards to avoid name clashes.

 ## Quick Start